RuiAreiasMAT/mat.tap.query.api/docs/IdentityServer.md

 sudo systemctl start MAT.TAP.IdentityServer.Writer
 ```

-or configure your config in /opt/MAT.TAP.IdentityServer/appConfiguration.Production.json
+or configure your config in /opt/MAT.TAP.IdentityServer/appsettings.Production.json

 #### Basic usage

-In order to use IdentityServer, add the relevant configuration in `appConfiguration.Production.json` file and start service using
+In order to use IdentityServer, add the relevant configuration in `appsettings.Production.json` file and start service using

-    dotnet MAT.TAP.AAS.IdentityServer.dll --urls="http://*:5000"
+    dotnet MAT.TAP.IdentityServer.dll --urls="http://*:5000"

 A sample configuration and an explanation of settings is given below.